sourceallies/micro-frontend-blog/ui-commons/blog.md

 So far, we have been able to support a common style guide across applications while only relying on native web technologies (CSS).
 We have not forced the applications to do anything other than include a stylesheet and use classes and variable references on things as appropriate.
-Some parts of our site require not only a consistant style, but also consistent behavior.
+Some parts of our site require not only a consistent style, but also consistent behavior.
-For these components we need Javascript to support these components.
+We need Javascript to support these components.

 [Web Components]() is a collection of web standards that allow us to define custom elements and then include them within a hosting page.
 We can leverage this technology to create a `sai-header` or `sai-footer` custom element.